U.S. opens new immigration path for Central Americans and Colombians to discourage border crossings

 Once those petitions are approved, the American citizen or resident applicants may receive an invitation to apply for their relatives to come to the U.S. much more quickly than they would have under the backlogged and numerically capped visa system.
 Some would-be immigrants with U.S. family members often have to wait years — and in some cases, more than a decade — for immigrant visas to become available.

-A Homeland Security spokesperson said the State Departments plans to start sending out invitations for the program later in July.
+A Homeland Security spokesperson said the State Department plans to start sending out invitations for the program later in July.

 If selected and approved, the relatives would be permitted to enter the country under humanitarian parole authority, which also allows them to work in the U.S. legally.
 Those migrants would be able to gain permanent residency, or a green card, once their visa is available.